Connect With The Global AI Community And Explore Innovations, Investments And Partnerships At AIMX SG, Held At The Singapore Week Of Innovation And Te...

-data-text="Connect with the Global AI Community and Explore Innovations, Investments and Partnerships at AIMX SG, held at the Singapore Week of Innovation and technology (SWITCH) 2024" data-link=" with the Global AI Community and Explore Innovations, Investments and Partnerships at AIMX SG, held at the Singapore Week of Innovation and Technology (SWITCH) 2024" class="whatsapp">Shar

-SINGAPORE - media OutReach Newswire - 25 October 2024 - AIMX Singapore (AIMX SG) will return for its second edition at the Singapore Week of Innovation & Technology (SWITCH) 2024.
-The 3-day conference and exhibition will take place from 28-30 October at the Sands Expo and Convention Centre, and convene a global audience of AI practitioners, business leaders, Chief Technology Officers (CTOs), and the broader tech community to explore AI innovations deployed in the real world.
+Media OutReach Newswire - 25 October 2024 - AIMX Singapore (AIMX SG) will return for its second edition at the Singapore Week of Innovation & technology (SWITCH) 2024.
+The 3-day conference and exhibition will take place from 28-30 October at the Sands expo and convention Centre, and convene a global audience of AI practitioners, business leaders, Chief Technology Officers (CTOs), and the broader tech community to explore AI innovations deployed in the real world.

 Connecting the Global AI Ecosystem in Singapore